krypted/JamfSlack_Reference/README.md

 # JamfSlack_Reference

+This project is a reference implementation to build a Slack interface to Jamf Pro.
+It could be used for most any REST endpoint thought.

+##Usage

+Basically you send it a /q followed by an endpoint and it spits out json.
+Syntax is pretty much as follows:

+/q <ENDPOINTNAME> <PARAM>

+As an example, let's say you wanted to query computers for a list of devices, simply enter:

+/q computers

+Based on the list of devices, if you wanted to query for device id 8 then run:

+/q computers 8

+To see a full list of endpoints, check out https://developer.jamf.com/apis/classic-api/index.

+##Installation

 The general steps you'll follow to get this Slack Bot working are as follows:

 1. Perform dependency installs